We consider applications for any full-time postgraduate course at Cambridge

 The College has a very limited number of en suite hostel rooms and these are therefore only allocated to students with special requirements on medical grounds.

-Room charges for the academic year 2020-21 are between £491.37 and £772.15 per month according to the size of room and associated facilities.
+Room charges for the academic year 2023-24 are between £581.09 and £752 per month according to the size of room and associated facilities.
 The rent charge is for the room only.
 Water, gas and electricity consumption are included, as well as internet access.
-Four weeks notice of intention to vacate a room during the academic year is required.
+Students are required to give notice of their intention to vacate a room during the academic year (further details are provided on tenancy agreements/room licences).

 Bed-Sits, Flats and Houses